Camleaf/ArduinoDriveTrain/journal.md

 After this, I wrote the Readme.md and compiled all the external items I need into a BOM.csv, which took about an hour and a half

+I also realized at this point that although the Arduino Due is a lot faster than the Arduino Mega, the fact that it runs mostly 3.3v instead of 5v is a dealbreaker for me, so I am going to switch it on my BOM, however since it has exactly the same pin locations and footprint, I can leave the CAD and circuit designs intact and drop in the Mega on my real project.

+Time for Firmware.

+#### Firmware

 **Total time spent: 4h**